-174 - MULTICULTURAL LITERATURE | 0.5 credit (DT) "NEW"
+141 - WORLD LITERATURE | 0.5 credit

-In this one-semester course, you will examine literature from Black, Latinx, Indigenous, and/or Asian authors.
+In this one-semester course, you will examine literature from Africa, Australia, Asia, the Middle East and Spanish-speaking worlds.
 The course will focus on diverse approaches to the themes of ancestry, family, authority, freedom and love.
-Multicultural Literature is intended to expand the horizons of our students, who, in previously literature classes, have been predominantly exposed to the literature from European backgrounds.
-PREREQUISITE: Junior/Senior Course or Department Approval.
+World Literature is intended to expand the horizons of our students, who, in previously literature classes, have been predominantly exposed to the literature of the United States and Europe.
+REQUISITE: Rotates with 163 - Women's Literature (It will be offered 2024-2025).
+Junior/Senior Course